Naoghuman/lib-validation/README.md

 ---

 Current `version` is `0.1.0`.
 Main points in this release are:
-* This is a mayor update.
+* This is a minor update.
-* The hole library :) .
-* With the interface `Validator` the developer can validate different default behaivours from objects.
-* With the class `ValidatorFacade` the developer can access the methods from the interface Validator.
+* New is the annotation `NewDuration` and the corresponding validator `NewDurationValidator`.

 **Maven coordinates**
 In context from a [Maven] project you can use following maven coordinates: